tomkielczewski/Slalom-DOS-Game/README.md

 # Slalom-DOS-Game
-16bit DOS Game written in MASM
+16bit DOS Game written in MASM.

+You have to run it in DOSBox.